MaastrichtUniversity/irods_avu_json/README.md

 This Python module, by itself, has no interaction or awareness of iRODS.

-There is a companion repository [irods_avu_json-ruleset](https://github.com/MaastrichtUniversity/irods_avu_json-ruleset) that contains all contains the iRODS rules, policies and microservices to make the conversion code operational in iRODS.
+There is a companion repository [irods_avu_json-ruleset](https://github.com/MaastrichtUniversity/irods_avu_json-ruleset) that contains all the iRODS rules, policies, and microservices to make the conversion code operational in iRODS.

 ### Docker
-A description of a docker contain running the ruleset, its microservices and python dependencies exists in the [irods_avu_json-docker](https://github.com/MaastrichtUniversity/irods_avu_json-docker) repository.
+A description of a docker container running the ruleset, its microservices, and python dependencies exists in the [irods_avu_json-docker](https://github.com/MaastrichtUniversity/irods_avu_json-docker) repository.
 You can use this to quickly try out this module and test its functionality.